Jeshrun Antwi: Professional career

+Montreal Alouettes

-After becoming eligible for the 2019 CFL Draft, Antwi was drafted in the sixth round, 48th overall, by the Montreal Alouettes and signed with the team on May 6, 2019.
+After becoming eligible for the 2019 CFL draft, Antwi was drafted in the sixth round, 48th overall, by the Montreal Alouettes and signed with the team on May 6, 2019.
 He played in both preseason games with the team in 2019, but elected to return to school following training camp.

 After completing his university playing eligibility, Antwi re-signed with the Alouettes on November 28, 2019.
 However, the 2020 CFL season was cancelled and he did not play in 2020.
 After making the team following training camp in 2021, he played in his first professional game on August 14, 2021, against the Edmonton Elks, where he had four carries for 13 yards.
 He played in all 14 regular season games where he had 36 rush attempts for 176 yards and six receptions for 46 yards.
 He had a career-high 13 carries for 69 yards in the regular season finale, but also had two costly fumbles as the Alouettes lost to the Ottawa Redblacks.
 He signed a two-year contract extension with the Alouettes on January 31, 2022.

 In 2022, Antwi began the season as the backup running back, but was thrust into the starting role following an injury to William Stanback in the first game of the season.
 He started six of the next seven games where he had 48 carries for 255 yards and 11 catches for 78 yards before relinquishing the starting role to Tavien Feaster and then Walter Fletcher.
 Antwi finished the year as the team's leading rusher with 106 carries for 600 yards and also had 30 receptions for 200 yards.

+Antwi returned to the Alouettes in 2023 as the backup running back where he played in all 18 regular season games and had 39 carries for 229 yards and one touchdown along with 11 receptions for 75 yards and eight special teams tackles.
+He scored his first career touchdown on August 11, 2024, against the Saskatchewan Roughriders on a 19-yard run.
+Antwi also gained notoriety for successfully executing a dribble kick on September 30, 2024, against the Ottawa Redblacks when he punted one yard across the line of scrimmage and turned second-and-18 into a first down.
+He played in all three post-season games that year, including in his first Grey Cup game.
+He recorded one reception for three yards in the Alouettes' 28–24 victory over the Winnipeg Blue Bombers in the 110th Grey Cup championship.

+In 2024, Antwi was the primary backup running back behind Walter Fletcher, but saw fewer touches, as he played in 15 regular season games and recorded ten carries for 20 yards and five receptions for 21 yards.

+BC Lions

+On October 2, 2024, on the day of the trade deadline, Antwi was traded to the BC Lions in exchange for a third-round pick in the 2025 CFL draft.

+Calgary Stampeders

+As a free agent from the Lions, Anwti signed with the Calgary Stampeders on February 11, 2025.